JeffersonLab/et/README.md

 ## **Compiling using CMake**

-Evio can also be compiled with cmake using the included CMakeLists.txt file.
+ET can also be compiled with cmake using the included CMakeLists.txt file.
 To build the libraries and executables on the Mac:

     cd <et dir>